vatpac-technology/sops/docs/aerodromes/classd/Jandakot.md

 | 24R    | Right |
 | 12     | Left  |
 | 30     | Left  |

-## Helicopter Operations
-### General
-Unless otherwise depicted in the `ERSA FAC YPJT`, all helicopters must comply with fixed wing procedures.

-### Circuits
-Circuits are conducted within the lateral confines of the fixed-wing circuit at `A008`, in the same direction as the current runway config.
-The termination point of the circuit is the Main Pad.

 ## ATIS
 ### Runway Nomination